M.Ed. Concentration in Educational Technology (Online)

-The degree requires successful completion of ten (10) courses, which include three (3) core courses, five (6) concentration courses, and one (1) elective.
+The degree requires successful completion of ten (10) courses, which include three (3) core courses, six (6) concentration courses, and one (1) elective.
 Successful completion of an online written comprehensive examination and the submission of an electronic portfolio to the program advisor two weeks prior to the comprehensive exam are required.
 The examination is taken in the last semester of study.

 Education Core Courses (3)